VIDEO: Firefighters Battle Paterson Blaze

 Firefighters battled a raging Monday morning blaze at a Paterson mixed-use building.

-The fire broke out on the first floor of an auto body shop in the Market Street building off Route 80 around 9:30 a.m., city Police Director Jerry Speziale said.
+The fire broke out in an auto body shop in the Market Street building off Route 80 around 9:30 a.m., city Police Director Jerry Speziale said.

 Flames quickly consumed the first floor, responders said.